Spectral form factor in a minimal bosonic model of many-body quantum chaos: Exact numerical computations of using Eq. for

-In the main text, we have predicted the system-size ($L$) scaling of the spectral form factor (SFF) $K(t)$ and the Thouless time $t^*$ in the $U(1)$ symmetric kicked bosonic chain using analytical mapping of the Markov matrix $\MM$ and numerical calculation of the second largest eigenvalues of $\MM$ for different $L$.
-To further validate these predictions applying the RPA and the identity permutation approximation, we numerically calculate $K(t)$ directly using Eq.~\eqref{SFF} for our model in Eq.~\ref{ham1} of the main paper.
-We show the numerically computed $K(t)$ for $\Delta=0$ in Fig.~\ref{SFFHF} for half filling, in Fig.~\ref{SFFTF} for one-third filling, and in Fig.~\ref{SFFN4} for a fixed number of bosons in the chain.
-The initial temporal growth of $K(t)$ at $t \ll t_H$ in Figs.~\ref{SFFHF}(a), \ref{SFFTF}(a) and \ref{SFFN4}(a) depends strongly on $L$, and $K(t)$ further grows linearly with time before saturating around $t_H=\mathcal{N}$, which depends on the number of bosons $N$ in the chain.
-We plot $K(t)/L^2$ with $t/L^2$ in Figs.~\ref{SFFHF}(b), \ref{SFFTF}(b) and \ref{SFFN4}(b) to find the $L$-dependence of the initial temporal growth of the SFF.
-We obtain a good data collapse for various $L$ and $N/L$, which agrees with our above predicted $L$-dependence of $K(t)$ for the particle-number conserving bosonic chain.
-We thus confirm that the analytical predictions using the RPA are in agreement with the numerical anaysis for the bosonic chain in the presence of $U(1)$ symmetry.
+In Eq.~\ref{RMT} and Sec.~\ref{scal}, we have predicted the system-size scaling of $t^*$ in the $U(1)$ symmetric kicked bosonic chain using the Hamiltonian form of $\MM$ and the numerical finding of $\lambda_1$ of $\MM$ for different $L$.
+To further validate this prediction by applying the RPA and the identity permutation approximation, we numerically calculate $K(t)$ directly using Eq.~\ref{SFF} for our model in Eq.~\ref{ham1}.
+We show the numerically computed $K(t)$ for $\Delta=0$ in Fig.~\ref{SFFHF} for half filling and in Fig.~\ref{SFFN4} for a fixed number of bosons in the chain.
+The initial temporal growth of $K(t)$ at $t \ll t_H$ in Figs.~\ref{SFFHF}(a) and \ref{SFFN4}(a) depends strongly on $L$, and $K(t)$ further grows linearly with time before saturating around $t_H=\mathcal{N}$, which depends on the number of bosons $N$ in the chain.
+We plot $K(t)/L^2$ with $t/L^2$ in Figs.~\ref{SFFHF}(b) and \ref{SFFN4}(b) to find the $L$-dependence of the initial temporal growth of the SFF.
+We obtain a good data collapse for various $L$ and $N/L$, which shows an agreement with the predicted $L$-dependence of $K(t)$ for the particle-number conserving bosonic chain.
+Therefore, we confirm that the analytical predictions using the RPA agree with the bosonic chain's direct numerical analysis in the presence of $U(1)$ symmetry.
+For the numerics, we choose a long-range form of the interaction (e.g., $\alpha=1.5$), which ensures the applicability of the RPA for approximating the phases $\theta_{\underline{n}}$ of different many-particle basis $|\underline{n}\rangle$ as independent and uniformly distributed random numbers.
+The values of $\alpha$ for a nondegenerate spectrum of $\hat{H}_0$ and consequently the validity of RPA have been carefully investigated in Ref.~\cite{KosPRX2018} by numerically calculating $K(t)$ for different $\alpha$'s.

+In Fig.~\ref{NonUniv}, we compare the directly computed $K(t)$ with that obtained by employing the RPA and the identity permutation approximation.
+We show $K(t)$ within the RPA by keeping up to the second largest eigenvalue and by keeping $300$ largest eigenvalues.
+The SFF calculated within the RPA can capture both the nonuniversal part of $K(t)$ for a short time and the universal part of $K(t)$ beyond $t^*$ when a significant fraction of eigenvalues $\lambda_i$ of $\mathcal{M}$ (e.g., largest $300$ out of total $1716$ of $\lambda_i$ for parameters in Fig.~\ref{NonUniv}) is included in Eq.~\ref{SP}.
+The form $K(t)$ in Eq.~\ref{RMT} by keeping up to the second largest eigenvalue $\lambda_1$ matches with the universal RMT form of $K(t)$ beyond the Thouless time as shown in Fig.~\ref{NonUniv}.